dataluscorp/browser/testing/geckodriver/doc/Profiles.md

 Automation preferences
 ----------------------

-As indicated in the introduction, geckodriver configures Firefox so it is well-behaved in automation environments.
-It uses a combination of preferences written to the profile prior to launching Firefox (1), and a set of recommended preferences set on startup (2).
+As indicated in the introduction, geckodriver configures Datalus so it is well-behaved in automation environments.
+It uses a combination of preferences written to the profile prior to launching Datalus (1), and a set of recommended preferences set on startup (2).

 These can be perused here: